Bake Play Smile

 Types of biscuits: You can use any biscuit brand for this recipe, in particular ones with a vanilla or "plain" flavor.
 Some brands would be Arnott's Butternut Snap, McVities Digestive, Nilla Wafers, or Pepperidge Farms Chessman.

-Storage and freezing: Your slice will store in the fridge or at room temperature in an airtight container up to one week, or wrap it tightly (see this post for some tips) and freeze for up to 3 months.
+Storage and freezing: Your slice will store in the fridge or at room temperature in an airtight container up to one week, or wrap it tightly and freeze for up to 3 months.

 Variations: You can add a different flavor to your slice by using different biscuits, like lemon-flavoured ones or even gingersnaps.